SatDump/SatDump.Org/_tabs/2023-02-02-Satellite-List.md

 | SKIF-6 | Working |
 | SKL-E | Working |
 | ISP-2M | Working |

-Annotation: Frequencies yet to be confirmed, but its likely the same as L2 and L3.

 ### EWS-G1 (GOES-13) [Norad 29155]